Salinibacter ruber: Habitat

-Salinibacter ruber was found in saltern crystallizer ponds in Alicante and Mallorca, Spain in 2002 by Antón et al. This environment has very high salt concentrations, and Salinibacter ruber itself cannot grow at below 15% salt concentration, with an ideal concentration between 20 and 30%.
+Salinibacter ruber was found in saltern crystallizer ponds in Alicante and Mallorca, Spain in 2002 by Antón et al. This environment has very high salt concentrations, and Salinibacter ruber itself cannot grow at below 15% salt concentration, with an ideal concentration between 20 and 30% (i.e. 200-300 grams of salt per litre, the average concentration in the ocean being around 35 g/L).
 It has also been found in pink lakes in Australia.

 This bacterium is notable for its halophilic lifestyle, a trait exhibited primarily by members of Archaea.
 In general, bacteria do not play a large role in microbial communities of hypersaline brines at or approaching NaCl saturation.
 However, with the discovery of S. ruber, this belief was challenged.
 It was found that S. ruber made up from 5% to 25% of the total prokaryotic community of the Spanish saltern ponds.